software-mansion/react-native-gesture-handler/docs/versioned_docs/version-2.4.0/gesture-handlers/api/pan-gh.md

 sidebar_label: Pan
 ---

-:::info
+:::warning
-We recently released RNGH 2.0 with new Gestures system.
+Consider using the new [gestures API](../../api/gestures/gesture.md) instead.
+The old API is not actively supported and is not receiving the new features.
 Check out [RNGH 2.0 section in Introduction](../../introduction.md#rngh-20) for more information.
 :::

 A continuous gesture handler that can recognize a panning (dragging) gesture and track its movement.